ttakami-42/Mermaider/_tests/README.md

-# function calling vs three backticks
+# Function Calling vs Three Backticks

 This is a log of the prompt performance testing for the development of Mermaider.</br>In my opinion, it is difficult to keep the quality of the **GPT-3.5** model responses using just the _Few Shot_ technique and other prompt engineering (it worked well on **GPT-4**).</br>One discovery in testing is that _function calling_ is effective in removing backticks from **GPT-3.5** output.